Choose your Adventure

 Connecting on the Amtrak Southwest Chief

-Travel on the Amtrak Southwest Chief to Williams (city code: WMA) and ride Grand Canyon Railway to the South Rim.
-The Southwest Chief travels between Chicago and Los Angeles daily through the fable American West.
-On-board, you’ll enjoy the views from the Sightseer Lounge Car, meals in the Dining Car and the comfort of traveling in Sleeping Accommodations.
+Travel on the Amtrak Southwest Chief and ride Grand Canyon Railway to the South Rim.
+The Southwest Chief travels between Chicago and Los Angeles daily through the fabled American West.
+On-board, you’ll enjoy the views from the Sightseer Lounge Car, meals in the Dining Car, and the comfort of traveling in Sleeping Accommodations.
 Click here to learn more about traveling on the Southwest Chief.

 Flagstaff’s Pulliam Airport has US Airways (service from PHX) with flights that arrive daily.
 The next closest airport is Phoenix Sky Harbor, followed by Las Vegas McCarran International Airport (LAS).

 If you’re traveling by air, planning a trip to Phoenix or Las Vegas is a fabulous way to see some of the best attractions the Southwest has to offer.
 Flying into Phoenix, staying a few nights in the Sonoran desert, and then heading to Grand Canyon Country before heading to Las Vegas for a few more nights is an excellent itinerary that will allow you to experience three completely unique and exhilarating atmospheres.